 Get a free, no-obligation quote in under 2 minutes.

-That said, winter moving is not without its difficulties, and going in unprepared can turn a manageable job into a long, frustrating day.
+The biggest challenge is ice and snow on walkways, which cause the majority of winter moving injuries and furniture damage in Toronto.
+Going in unprepared can turn a manageable job into a long, frustrating day.
 Here is what we have learned from running jobs in January and February across the city.

 Frozen truck locks and door seals happen on the coldest nights.
 Trucks that sit outside overnight in a hard freeze sometimes need a few minutes of engine warmth before the cargo door will open freely.
 This is not a major delay, but it is worth building 15 minutes of buffer into your morning schedule on days when the overnight low drops below minus 10 Celsius.